homedepot/react-component-grid/README.md

 ## Getting Started

-3 props are expected and required to use the component grid:
+The grid requires 3 properties:

-data: An array containing the row-wise data you wish to display.
-Each data item MUST contain a unique id property (either string or number).
+*Data*: An array containing the row-wise data you wish to display; each data item MUST contain a unique id property (either a string or a number)
 ```
 const data = [
         {